dszakallas/ldbc_snb_datagen_blogpost/readme.md

 The next improvement is refactoring the serializers so they use Spark's high-level writer facilities.
 The most compelling benefit is that it will make the jobs fault-tolerant, as Spark's keep the output integrity in the face of task failures.
 This makes Datagen more resilient and opens up the possibility to run on less reliable hardware configuration (EC2 spot nodes on AWS) for additional cost savings.
 They will supposedly also yield some speedup on the same cluster configuration.

 As already mentioned, the migration of the update stream serialization was ignored due to problems with the original code.
-Ideally, they should be implemented based on theis
+Ideally, they should be implemented with the new serializers.

 The Spark migration also serves as an important building block for the next generation of LDBC benchmarks.
 As part of extending the SNB benchmark suite, the SNB task force has recently extended Datagen with support for [generating delete operations](#deletes).
 The next step for the task force is to fine-tune the temporal distributions of these deletion operations to ensure that the emerging sequence of events is realistic, i.e. the emerging distribution resembles what a database system would experience when serving a real social network.